TheSkyentist/GELATO/README.md

 **Why is it spelled HQUAILS but pronounced Quails?**

 *The author of the code, R. E. Hviding (pronounced VEE-ding) thought it important to draw attention to names that start with an H where the H is not pronounced.*

-**How can I fit my spectra with Voight or Lorentzian profiles?**

-*In order to fit with with other functions, you can simply add them to the "CustomModels.py" file.
-However, you'll have to make sure they are built in the same framework as the other models there.*

 **What are the units?**